-Audi Q2 review - MPG, CO2 and Running Costs
+Audi Q2 - MPG, CO2 and running costs

-A selection of economical Volkswagen Group engines should ensure that the Q2 delivers reasonable fuel economy.
-If rock-bottom running costs are key, then look to the frugal diesel options – especially the 1.6 TDI.
+A selection of economical Volkswagen Group engines should ensure that the Audi Q2 delivers reasonable fuel economy.
+If rock-bottom running costs are key, then look to the older frugal diesel options – especially the 2.0 TDI.

 Insurance groups for the Audi Q2 currently start from group 14E for an entry-level Q2 1.6 TDI and 1.0 TFSI Technik models.
 A 1.5-litre TFSI in flashy Vorsprung spec sits in group 28E, while the performance-focused SQ2 is in group 37E.